MayankPurohit8/Face-Recogniton-Web-Application/README.md

 - **Node.js** (v16 or higher)
 - **npm** or **yarn**
-- Python environment (if required for the backend ML model)
+- Python environment with Flask installed

 ### Steps